RigoMiranda/Next-js-preview-server/README.md

 * AWS_SECRET_ACCESS_KEY

 ### GitHub Action
-In the file `.github/workflows/main.yml` you will find the code to
+In the file `.github/workflows/main.yml` you will find the deployment steps.

 ---
 ### CircleCI